natenka/pyneng-book-en/docs/source/book/25_db/sqlite3.rst

 Once you have created a connection you should create a Cursor object which is the main way to work with database.

-Cursor is created from the DB connection:
+Cursor is created from DB connection:

 .. code:: python